Woman Speaking at Group Meeting

 • healthy and safe environments, and social and economic factors that influence health (education and employment, affordable housing, social support).

-Data comes from both secondary data sources, such as health surveys that gather information on the health of youths and adults in the community, and primary data collection by intentionally engaging with community members and organizations to identify and understand significant health needs in the community and seek input on addressing gaps and barriers so community members can lead healthy lives.
+Data comes from both primary and secondary data sources.
+Secondary sources include local health surveys that gather information on the health of youths and adults in the community such as the Minnesota Student Survey and Hennepin County’s SHAPE survey.
+Primary data collection occurs by intentionally engaging with community members and organizations to identify and understand significant health needs in the community and seek input on addressing gaps and barriers so community members can lead healthy lives.

-Working closely with the hospitals’ Community Engagement Advisory Teams (CEAT), data from all these sources is reviewed and priority health issues are selected for action.
-Partnering with the CEATs, community partners, and community members, a community health implementation plan is developed that outlines strategies for addressing the priority health issues.
+Working closely with the hospitals’ Community Engagement Advisory Team (CEAT), data from all these sources is reviewed and priority health issues are selected for action.
+Partnering with the CEAT, community partners, and community members, a community health implementation plan is developed that outlines strategies for addressing the priority health issues.

 Click map for expanded view